top of page

 Wye

 Whilst hiking the Wye from source we have come across some pretty epic views.
-Scientifically proven they say 'awe' is good for us and we couldn't agree more as a great view makes us feel that life is ascendant in every way.
-In fact, they're moments that change our perspective because being fully immersed in an epic view we become the land through which we meander and if its epic or magical then we're epic and magical to.
-Click here for 8 inspiring Wye Valley views that definitely change you.
+Scientifically proven they say 'awe' is good for us and we couldn't agree more as a great view makes us feel that life is fantastic in every way.
+If you're after views that make you feel great then click here for 8 inspiring Wye Valley views that definitely hit the right spot.

 Monnow 9.jpg

 The Wye basin is made up of 18 main river tributaries all inspiring and worth exploring with one main channel the Wye.
-Click above for the rivers and walk diaries.
+Click the link for the rivers and walk diaries.

 The Wye catchment or basin is made up of three distinct mountain ranges and numerous high summits exceeding 700 meters.
-Click above to explore them.
+Click the link to explore them.

 Paul Crossing 1 (1280x438).jpg